pan-ty/benchmarking-structural-variant-callers/README.md

 | 61X (ONT MAX) | 12 |
 | 112X (PBCLR MAX) | 15 |

-The following is a complete example of filtering the cuteSV VCFs.
+The following is an example of filtering all of the cuteSV VCFs.
 Here, the directory cuteSV contains several subdirectories, each named according to the file name pattern and contains the VCF output from the caller. `minsup_byname.py SKBR3_ONT_sort_5X` will output the minimum supporting reads for 5X, which is `2` based on the table above.
 Then `bcftools view -i` can filter the `INFO/RE` field using `$MinSup`, along with other necessary filters.
 The `filtervcf_based_on_length.py` filters based on SV length or the `SVLEN` field, only keeping calls with an absolute value greater than or equal to 50.
 This is important for accurate benchmarking since the ground truth set will only contain SVs >= 50 bp in length.

 ### cuteSV
 ```